Skip to Main Content

 • Maximum $5,000 plan sponsor tax credit for employers with 100 employees or less³

-• Tax credit covers 50% of the plan costs, including installation, administrative fees and costs to educate employees within a certain threshold³
+• Tax credit could cover up to 100% for companies with 50 or fewer employees or up to 50% with 51-100 employees of plans costs including installation, administrative fees and costs to educate employees within a certain threshold³

 • Valid for the first three years a plan is offered³